 So – and particularly if you’re worried about something – what you may end up doing is trying something out, and seeing if you can tell if it works.
 Maybe you’ll think it does.
 CLICK HERE to read about that.

 THE SILVER LINING: As much of a mess as all of this is, there’s a silver lining.
 That silver lining is your horse.
 One of the reasons that horses (and equids) have thrived as a species is that they don’t have a lot of specific needs.
-Otherwise stated, horses are well-designed to get everything that they need from some pretty sparse ingredients – good quality forage, some salt, and water.
-Find those things, and be happy.
+Otherwise stated, horses are well-designed to get everything that they need from some pretty sparse ingredients – decent quality forage, some salt, and water.
+Find those things, and your horse will be happy.

 Except in specific circumstances (say, you live in an area that is deficient in selenium), you’re horse isn’t going to need supplements.
 If you think he does, you pays your money, and you takes your chances.